RedisLabs/redislabs-docs/content/rv/quick-setup.md

 1. Enter the database name.
 1. Select the protocol (Redis or Memcached).
-1. Enter the dataset size - The estimated size of your data.
-You can specify 1GB for a small database.
+1. Enter the memory limit - This is the total size of master and slave (if replication is enabled) available to be used.
+1GB can be used for a small db.
-1. Define if you want to have database replication (note that when enabling the database consumes twice the amount of memory).
+1. Define if you want to have database replication (note that when enabling the database consumes twice the amount of memory - a 1GB memory limit will result in 0.5GB of usable data - 0.5GB in the master and 0.5GB in the slave).
 1. Select [data persistence] (/rv/concepts/data-persistence/) policy.
 1. Define if the database supports [OSS Cluster API] (/rs/concepts/data-access/oss-cluster-api/).
 1. Throughput - You can define your estimated total throughput you expect from your database by either specifying the required ops/sec or number of shards needed.